ZombieNW/DeadSimpleCountServer/readme.md

 Fetching `http://url/getnamespace/namespace` will return all the keys and values in that namespace.
 Example: `{"key":2,"key2":1}`

 ## Usage
-Clone it, change your port if needed, added default.crt and default.key to /ssl/.
-And just do the old You must add the https certificate/key for it to work.
+Clone it, change your port if needed, and add a default.crt and default.key to /ssl/.
+And just do the old You must add the HTTPS certificate/key for it to work.
 Please report any issues.
 ```
 npm install
 npm run start